NetHorror/netbird-delayed-auto-update-macos/README.md

 ## Quick start

-This is the shortest way to get a daily delayed-update job running with reasonable defaults:
+This is the shortest way to get a daily delayed-update job running with reasonable defaults.

+> **Note:** this assumes macOS is already fully booted.
+On hosts with FileVault enabled you must
+> unlock the disk at the FileVault prompt first; no VPN or launchd service can run *before* that.

 1. Clone the repository (or copy the script):